saldave2905/ricoinfo/content/blog/rico_update.md

 ]
 ---

 Rico is happy and loves you!
+See you all soon!